axtstar/asta4e/README.md

 # Feature

-- retrieve data from Excel and convert them to Map[String, Any] or a case class
+- Retrieve data from Excel and convert them to Map[String, Any] or a case class

-- create Excel from Map[String, Any] or a case class
+- Create Excel from Map[String, Any] or a case class

 # Required

 - scala 2.11 or
 - scala 2.12

+# Concept

+ This library avoids a lot of boilerplate and location definitions.

+ Ordinary, typical apache poi coding is like location definitions, and they likely make mistakes a lot.

+ In order to avoid location definition in code, asta4e needs to prepare template Excel as location definition.

 # Usage

 add dependency like the below